On equivalent methods for functional determinants: A contour integral derivation

 Although in Eq.\,\eqref{eqn:eigenvalue_problem} and in the rest of this section we have been working with Dirichlet boundary conditions, the derivation of the theorem can easily be extended to more general Robin boundary conditions\,\cite{Kirsten:2004qv}.
 In particular, the boundary conditions relevant for vacuum decay are~$\phi_i'(a)=\phi_i(b)=0$.
 Then, the Gel'fand-Yaglom theorem can be proven by modifying the boundary conditions in Eq.\,\eqref{eqn:GY_differential_problem}, so that the derivative of the wave function vanishes~$\psi'_{\widehat{O},\lambda}(a) = \: 0$ and its value is an arbitrary normalisation constant~$\psi_{\widehat{O},\lambda}(a) = \: 1$.
 The final formula~\eqref{eqn:GY_formula} remains untouched.

 The presence of zero modes affects the present discussion and, thus, the final formula, which needs to be modified accordingly.
 This can be achieved by introducing a regulator that lifts the zero mode, allowing it to be extracted, as done in Ref.\,\cite{McKane:1995vp}.
+See Refs.\,\cite{Andreassen_2018,Chigusa:2018uuj,Ivanov:2022osf} for a modern presentation of the procedure.
 A more sophisticated approach is developed in Ref.\,\cite{Kirsten:2003py}, where no regulator is introduced and instead one defines the RHS of Eq.\,\eqref{eqn:GY_formula} so that it is manifestly safe from the zero-mode problem.
 In the present article, we refrain from presenting these well-established approaches and instead discuss the subtraction of the zero mode in the Green's function method in section~\ref{sec:zero-modes}.
 First, we introduce the method itself.